Ivan-Grigorev/GPTImageDescriber/README.md

 - Generates SEO-friendly titles, descriptions, and keywords for images.
 - Supports popular image formats such as JPG, JPEG.
 - Automatically adds metadata to the images.
+- Generates a CSV file containing image names, titles, descriptions, and keywords.
-- Handles images from a specified source folder and saves the processed images to a destination folder.
+- Handles images from a specified source folder and saves the processed images or CSV file to a destination folder.

 ---